Exercise and physical activity research

 We investigate how specially designed exercise programmes can impact health outcomes for people with chronic diseases and ageing populations.

 Our researchers are specialists in clinical exercise physiology, rehabilitation psychology nutrition and neuroscience.
 They research a wide range of health conditions including cardiac events, diabetes, cancer and neurological disorders.
-Their projects cover topics in brain neuroplasticity, cardio-respiration, metabolic and musculoskeletal health, fatigue, physical activity participation, and quality of life.
+Their projects cover topics in brain neuroplasticity, the cardiorespiratory system, metabolic and musculoskeletal health, fatigue, physical activity participation, and quality of life.

 Cardiovascular exercise physiology investigates specific training responses that prevent, delay or mitigate symptoms and loss of function associated with chronic diseases.
 Our researchers study adaptive responses in the cardiopulmonary, vascular, neural, musculoskeletal and metabolic systems.
 We use a variety of methods and approaches, ranging from basic science and experimental investigations through to clinical trials.